 A petition for emancipation must be verified by at least one of the minor’s parents or the child’s legal guardian or conservator.
 If the child cannot locate a person to verify the petition, the court may appoint an attorney to provide a verification.
 The court will also appoint an attorney to represent the minor’s interests at the emancipation hearing.
 After the court issues an order emancipating a child, the child must file a copy of the order in the deeds records of a Texas county.
 After doing so, the minor has the capacity of an adult.Consult a Skilled Dallas Attorney

 If you or your child wish to seek emancipation, it is advisable to consult an attorney to discuss the benefits and potential risks.
 The skilled Dallas lawyers of McClure Law Group can answer your questions and guide you through the process of seeking your desired outcome.
-Our main office is in Dallas, and we are available to meet clients for consultations by appointment at our Collin County office in Plano.
 We regularly help people with a variety of family-law issues in divorce matters in Dallas, Frisco, Fort Worth, Irving, McKinney, Richardson, Rockwall, and Garland.
 We also represent parties in family-law cases in cities in Dallas, Rockwall, Denton, Collin, Tarrant, and Grayson Counties.
 You can reach us through our online form, or by calling 214.692.8200 to set up a consultation.